- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - The files HTML, CSS and JavaScript that shape the task pane or dialog boxes.

-To get the most out of it, it's important to know general concepts of the plugin platform (development life cycle, manifest, API models, requirements sets) and also the specific aspects of each application: Excel, Word, Outlook, etc.
+To get the most out of it, it's important to understand the general concepts of the add-in platform (development lifecycle, manifest, API models, sets of requirements) and also the specific aspects of each application: Excel, Word, Outlook, etc.

 Run, debug, and publish from Visual Studio